¼ cup desiccated coconut

 Toast the desiccated coconut in a dry frying pan over medium-high heat until golden brown.
 Transfer to a bowl and set aside.

 Place a large, heavy-based saucepan or non-stick wok over high heat.
 Add the vegetable oil and sear the beef, in batches, for 2-3 minutes each side or until evenly browned.
 Transfer the beef to a plate.

 Place the same saucepan back over medium heat (there should be at least 1 tablespoon of oil and fat in the saucepan but if not, add a little vegetable oil) and add the star anise, cardamom pods and lemongrass.
 Cook, stirring for a minute until fragrant.
 Add rendang paste and cook for 2 minutes.
 Stir through coconut milk, toasted coconut, palm sugar and fish sauce.
-Add the seared beef and the kaffir lime leaves.
+Add the seared beef and the makrut lime leaves.
 Reduce the heat to low, cover and simmer for 2 hours, stirring every so often (add a little more water if the sauce becomes too thick).

 Remove the lid and use a large spoon to remove excess oil and fat from the top of the sauce.
 Simmer for a further 30 minutes, uncovered, or until the sauce is thick and gravy-like.
 Remove from heat.
 Remove the star anise.
-Top with finely sliced kaffir lime leaves and serve with steamed rice.
+Top with finely sliced makrut lime leaves and serve with steamed rice.

 – Perilla is a herb with a minty, anise flavour but it can be difficult to find so use mint instead if it’s unavailable.